Palm Beach Center for Pelvic Health: Linda A Kiley, MD

 Women may not talk about it, but overactive bladder and accidental urine loss are common problems, especially for women over 40.
-The women’s health and urogynecology experts at Linda Kiley, MD, Urogynecology & Advanced Pelvic Surgery, in Palm Beach Gardens, Florida, offer a number of treatment options for women with urinary incontinence, including physical therapy, Botox, Interstim, medication, and surgical procedures (both office and outpatient) to reduce urine loss.
+A women’s health and urogynecology expert, Linda Kiley, MD, at the Palm Beach Center for Pelvic Health, in Palm Beach Gardens, Florida, offer a number of treatment options for women with urinary incontinence, including physical therapy, Botox, Interstim, medication, and surgical procedures (both office and outpatient) to reduce urine loss.
 For an evaluation and treatment, call today or schedule an appointment online.

 Urinary incontinence is the unintentional loss of urine.
 There are two types of urinary incontinence that most often affect women: stress incontinence and urge incontinence.

 This type of incontinence occurs because your muscles aren’t able to hold in the urine, leading to leakage.
 If you leak with a sneeze, laughing, or during exercise, you may be experiencing stress incontinence.